Timothy Binkley

-Timothy Binkley (born Timothy Glenn Binkley on September 14, 1943, in Baltimore, MD), is an American philosopher, artist, and teacher, known for his radical writings about conceptual art and aesthetics, as well as several essays that help define computer art.
-He is also known for his interactive art installations.
+Timothy Binkley (born Timothy Glenn Binkley; September 14, 1943) is an American philosopher, artist, and teacher known for his writings about conceptual art and aesthetics, as well as several essays that helped to define computer art.
+He is also known for his interactive art installations from the late 1980s and early 1990s.

-Biography
+Overview

 Timothy Binkley studied mathematics at University of Colorado at Boulder, earning a B.A.
 (1965) and an M.A.
 (1966).
-His PhD in philosophy, from University of Texas at Austin (1970), explored Ludwig Wittgenstein's use of language.
+His doctorate in philosophy, from the University of Texas at Austin (1970), explored Ludwig Wittgenstein's use of language.

-Binkley has lectured and taught at several colleges and universities in the United States, most notably at School of Visual Arts where he initiated the MFA Computer Art program, the first of its kind in the country.
+Binkley has taught at several colleges and universities in the United States.
+He taught philosophy at the University of Notre Dame for three years before moving to New York.
+He was subsequently hired to chair the Humanities Department at the School of Visual Arts, which under his leadership became the Humanities and Science Department.
+In 1982 he initiated the first computer art courses, which led to formal graduate and undergraduate programs in computer art.
+He went on to chair the MFA Computer Art program, the first of its kind in the country.

 In 1992, he founded the New York Digital Salon, an international exhibition of computer art.

-He has exhibited his interactive art in the United States, Europe, South America, and Asia.
+His work has been supported by a number of grants, including from the Ford Foundation and the National Endowment for the Humanities.

 Philosophy

-Binkley postulates that twentieth-century art is a strongly self-critical discipline, which creates ideas free of traditional piece-specifying conventions including aesthetic parameters and qualities.
-The artwork is a piece, and a piece isn't necessarily an aesthetic object—or an object at all.
+Binkley postulates that 20th-century art is a strongly self-critical discipline, which creates ideas free of traditional piece-specifying conventions including aesthetic parameters and qualities.
+If an artwork is a piece, that piece isn't necessarily an aesthetic object—or an object at all.
 Binkley states that anything that can be thought about or referred to can be labeled an artwork by an artist.

 Binkley argues that the computer is neither a medium nor a tool, since both media and tools have inherent characteristics that can be explored through an artist's gestures or physical events for mark-making.
 Instead, the computer is a chameleon-like or even promiscuous assistant, whose services can be applied to any number of tasks and whose capabilities can be defined endlessly from application to application.
 Binkley refers to the computer as a non-specific technology and an incorporeal metamedium.
 Yet the computer contains phenomena not found in other media: namely, a conceptual space where symbolic content can be modified using mathematical abstractions.
 The notion of an “original” and its consequent value are considered irrelevant, obsolete, or inapplicable to computer art.

 Binkley's philosophy extends beyond art and aesthetics to culture itself, whose foundations he believes we are overhauling through our involvement with computers.

+Several of his essays have been translated into French, and his most-cited essay, "Piece: Contra Aesthetics," has been anthologized repeatedly, most recently in 1996 in Aesthetics in Perspective, edited by Katherine Higgins.